Open-EO/openeo.org/documentation/1.0/glossary.md

 Having these properties available allows to easily resample from one data cube to another for example.

 Dimension labels are either of type number or string, including all sub types such as integers or temporal strings.
 Additional data types may be allowed in the future.
+Dimensions with a natural/inherit label order (with a reference system this is each spatial and temporal dimensions) are always sorted.
+Other dimensions where there is no inherit order, including bands, they have the order in which they have been defined in metadata or processes (e.g. `filter_bands`) and new labels are added at the end.

 ### apply: processes that process individual values